Diamond Hill Mine

 Summary:

-As of writing this in late 2025, Diamond Hill carries a $20/day dig fee.
+As of writing this in early 2026, Diamond Hill carries a $20/day dig fee.
+A link to their website can be found here.

 Video